Semantic Data Representation for Explainable Windows Malware Detection Models: Introduction

 \looseness=-1 This data is essentially symbolic -- the textual characterization of each sample can be readily interpreted as a set of meaningful properties -- and it can be viewed as (or exported into) a knowledge base or a knowledge graph \cite{knowledge-graph}.
 Such a treatment of the data would enable capitalizing on knowledge-enabled tools or even tools rooted in the more recent neuro-symbolic AI movement \cite{NSAI}, with the outlook of improving the interpretability of the resulting classifiers.
 The missing element is a unified semantic schema (i.e., an \emph{ontology} \cite{ontology}) that would further allow us to (i) seamlessly integrate data regardless of its source, (ii) inter-relate outputs resulting from different tools, and (iii) develop a unified approach for their interpretation in human language \citep{AndroutsopoulosLG13,CimianoLNU13,GalanisA07}.
 Several ontologies \cite{Sikos2019} have already been developed for the cyber-security domain, and even for malware detection \cite{XiaDJZ17,DingWZ19}, but to our best knowledge, there is no suitable ontology that fits EMBER, \ac{SOREL}, and other similar datasets.

-To give an example, SML approaches, such as \emph{concept learning} \cite{DL-Learner}, may be used in combination with a semantically annotated malware dataset to obtain symbolic characterizations of malware samples in the form of concepts or other symbolic expressions \citep{svec2021experimental}. \emph{Knowledge-base embedding} \citep{TRANSE} may be used to improve the efficiency of subsymbolic models by injecting prior symbolic knowledge about samples into their subsymbolic representations.
+To give an example, SML approaches, such as \emph{concept learning} \cite{DL-Learner}, inductive logic programming \cite{HocquetteNJC24,ILP}, or decision-tree learning \cite{MojisKenyeres2023} may be used in combination with a semantically annotated malware dataset to obtain symbolic characterizations of malware samples in the form of concepts or other symbolic expressions \citep{svec2021experimental}. \emph{Knowledge-base embedding} \citep{TRANSE} may be used to improve the efficiency of subsymbolic models by injecting prior symbolic knowledge about samples into their subsymbolic representations.
 More recently, \emph{recognition of neural-network activation patterns} and their alignment with ontology concepts \cite{deSousaRibeiro2021} may be used to explain and diagnose the trained neural-network classifiers.

 Another aspect one must handle when working with \ac{EMBER} and \ac{SOREL} is their enormous size -- they both contain millions of samples.
 Some of the studies using \ac{EMBER} and \ac{SOREL} \citep{vinayakumar2019,liu2020,ghouti2020} had to resort to reducing the size of the dataset of interest, especially if training the employed classifier was computationally demanding.
 However, no unified methodology for reducing the datasets has been established.